-Hedgehog hibernation is not always continuous and there is plenty you can do to help our hedgehogs over Winter in your garden.
+Hedgehog hibernation is not always continuous and there is plenty you can do to help our wild hedgehogs over Winter in your wildlife garden.

 Hedgehogs don’t always hibernate, especially if it is mild.
 They will also wake up during milder spells to have a bite to eat or even to move nest.
 Leave out food and water for as long as hedgehogs are visiting.
 I leave out dried food in a feeding station and change it when it starts to get a little soggy.
 I leave out water all year round in frost-proof dishes.

 Winter is also a great time to check that all your hedgehog holes are still in place and to create any new ones whilst the foliage has died back.
 They need to be a minimum of 5 inches square.